 Laura : How do you find balancing a hectic hospitality career with two children?

 Monika : When I think about it, it’s not just about me, it’s my husband too.
-Sometimes as a woman, you decide you want to pursue your career and I am lucky to have him because he’s a hotelier, so he understands this industry and what it takes for me to be successful in this job.
-Without his support, I wouldn’t be able to do this and would be a full-time mum.
-The thing is, it’s just discipline that you need to learn and routine.
-It’s also important for us to have time together when the children go to bed.
-I think it’s a big shock to the system when you have this beautiful little person in your hands and then you realise that it’s for the rest of your life and it’s no longer just about you, it’s about your kids.
-So you have to slowly win your time back whilst you’re still being a mum.
-I never wanted someone else raising my children because that was not my purpose for having them.
-What I also say to everyone is I have those two little boys waiting for me in the nursery, so I can’t stay late at work and I have to leave on time as they are my priority and that’s how I get balance.
-Putting my kids to bed every night is important to me.
-For me and my husband, we used to work in professional hotels, sometimes 16 hours per day and there was no end because it was exciting and you had an amazing social life.
-Then you come home and you had no time for dinner, so without children I wasn’t committed to a work / life balance.
-Kids teach you how to have a work / life balance.
+Sometimes as a woman, you decide you want to pursue your career and I am lucky to have my husband’s support because he’s a hotelier himself, so he understands this industry and what it takes for me to be successful in my job.
+Without my husband being there for me, I wouldn’t be able to do what I do and would be a full-time mum.
+It is important to learn discipline and to follow a certain routine.
+I think it’s a big change in your life when you hold this beautiful little person in your hands for the first time and then you realise that it’s for the rest of your life and it’s no longer just two of you, it’s all about your children.
+So you have to slowly win your time back for yourself whilst you’re still being a mum.

 Laura : I agree that routine and discipline are so important when it comes to kids, though I am still learning how to look after myself!
 It sounds like you have the balance just right.
 Now, final question, would you ever open your own hotel?

-Monika : I do not think that I would be able to run the whole hotel on my own!
-It has been my passion as I’ve been in the hotel industry for 15 years, but I am afraid that if I was to have my own hotel, I would lose that passion because it would be too much.
-Sales and Marketing is my passion.
-I have been asked if I would be a GM but that is not my direction.
-When you have your own hotel, you need to look at so many other aspects like the technical side, or engineering, and that is not for me.
-I will leave that to the experts.
-My focus is on our clients and our guests and creating magic for all the people that come to our hotel.
+Monika : It is not my dream to open my own hotel.
+Working in hotel was always my passion as I’ve been in the hotel industry for 15 years, but I am afraid that if I was to have my own hotel, I would lose that passion because it would be too much.
+It is a very complex world running your own hotel.
+Sales and Marketing part of the business is what I love.
+I have been asked if I would like to be a General Manager one day but that is not my direction.
+My focus is to stay in the international hotel industry and now to create magic for all customers and guests that come to stay at The Westbury Mayfair.